-The BBC has unveiled a first look at its upcoming new drama The Tourist, starring Jamie Dornan.
+The BBC has revealed the start date and a first look at its upcoming new drama The Tourist, starring Jamie Dornan.

 The six-part series is teased as a “character-driven mystery packed thriller, full of shocking, surprising, funny and brutal turns.”

 A synopsis shares: “Jamie Dornan stars as a British man who finds himself in the glowing red heart of the Australian outback, being pursued by a vast tank truck trying to drive him off the road.
 An epic cat and mouse chase unfolds and the man later wakes in hospital, hurt, but somehow alive.

 “Except he has no idea who he is.
 With merciless figures from his past pursuing him, The Man’s search for answers propels him through the vast and unforgiving outback.